An Outstanding Lead Gift to Start

 The $20 million campaign is Gwynedd Mercy University's first comprehensive campaign. the University has already raised nearly $11 million since the silent phase began in January 2008.
 "So far, we have only solicited members of our Board of Trustees and a few individuals and organizations that have been long-time donors of the University, so this is excellent progress," said Jerry McLaughlin, vice president for Institutional Advancement.

 All contributions during a five-year period are counted towards the goal.
 The campaign funds will be geared toward more student scholarships, endowed professorships, program support including student internship, research and international experience funds, projects for student life on campus, technology enhancements and annual giving.

 SEN. GREENLEAF AND REP. HARPER GIVE $1 MILLION TO SCHOOL OF EDUCATION

 Gwynedd Valley, Pa.
-(August 24, 2010) - Senator Stewart Greenleaf, of Pennsylvania's 12th District, and Representative Kate Harper, of Pennsylvania's 61st Legislative District, each granted $500,000 to support a new facility for Gwynedd-Mercy College's School of Education.
+(August 24, 2010) - Senator Stewart Greenleaf, of Pennsylvania's 12th District, and Representative Kate Harper, of Pennsylvania's 61st Legislative District, each granted $500,000 to support a new facility for Gwynedd Mercy University's School of Education.

 "There's a need in this area for well educated teachers," Sen. Greenleaf says.
-"Gwynedd-Mercy College has a good location and a reputation for excellence in educational pursuits."
+"Gwynedd Mercy University has a good location and a reputation for excellence in educational pursuits."